Our guide to gay Rome

 Rome is one of the most popular cities in Europe.

-Furthermore, it’s a destination that doesn’t disappoint.
-That’s why it is on nearly everyone’s bucket list.
-It was the capital of the Roman Empire and later the Papacy.
-Rome has been at the heart of so much good and bad history throughout the ages.
+Furthermore, it’s a destination that doesn’t disappoint, which is why it is on nearly everyone’s bucket list.
+Rome was the capital of the Roman Empire and later the Papacy.
+It has been at the heart of so much good and bad history throughout the ages.
 It’s like an open-air museum.

-Still, we have to point out that Rome is hardly a “gay” destination, and the Italian capital is yet conservative and influenced by the presence of the Catholic Church in Vatican City.
+Still, we have to point out that Rome is hardly a “gay” destination, and the Italian capital is still conservative and influenced by the presence of the Catholic Church in Vatican City.
 Additionally, it’s a major metropolitan city.
 With that comes a massive LGBT+ population living and working here.
-You’ll find a decent gay scene here, although smaller and more discrete than expected.
-More importantly, you’ll find more clubs and late-night events than gay bars.
+You’ll find a decent gay scene here, although smaller and more discreet than expected.
+More importantly, you’ll see more clubs and late-night events than gay bars.
 The gay scene in Rome tends to pick up later at night.

 It is a city you must see at least once in a lifetime.